lakruzz/lakruzz.com/_pages/about-model.md

 Hit the icon in the top-left corner to go to the front of the model.
 You will see 5 levels of expertise - _Novice, Beginner, Intermediate, Advanced and Expert_.
 These levels are a chosen as a reference to [The Dreyfus Brother's model for skill acquisition](https://en.wikipedia.org/wiki/Dreyfus_model_of_skill_acquisition){: target="_blank"} which contributed to the field of _Cognitive Science_ as early as in the 80's to propose an early model for understanding intelligence.

 In context of Continuous Delivery we chose to focus on six different areas of knowledge. _Build, Test, Version control, DevOps, Architecture & Design_ and _Organization & Culture_.
-These catagories can be seen as a-sign-o-the-times - back then.
+These categories can be seen as a-sign-o-the-times - back then.
 You would think that some of these areas no longer impose a problem.
 Surely for use on modern software development products and teams these areas should be updated.

 Maybe, sure! - But then again; you would be surprised how slow the world is moving - in large organizations.